Teaching and learning responsibility payments

 A TLR1 or TLR2 payment may only be made to a teacher who is accountable for a significant, specified responsibility.

 The TLR1 or TLR2 payment should be for a sustained responsibility in the context of the school's structure needed to ensure continued delivery of high-quality teaching and learning.

-b. requires the exercise of a teacher's professional skills and judgement leading, developing and enhancing the teaching practice of others
+b. require the exercise of a teacher's professional skills and judgement leading, developing and enhancing the teaching practice of others

-c. requires the teacher to lead, manage and develop a subject or curriculum area or pupil development across the curriculum
+c. require the teacher to lead, manage and develop a subject or curriculum area or pupil development across the curriculum

 In addition, TLR1 post must also have line management responsibility for a significant number of people.